auth0/express-openid-connect/API.md

 - **`errorOnRequiredAuth`** - Boolean value to throw a `Unauthorized 401` error instead of triggering the login process for routes that require authentication.
 Default is `false`.
 - **`httpOptions`** - Default options object used for all HTTP calls made by the library ([possible options](https://github.com/sindresorhus/got/tree/v9.6.0#options)).
 Default is empty.
 - **`idpLogout`** - Boolean value to log the user out from the identity provider on application logout.
 Requires the issuer to provide a `end_session_endpoint` value.
 Default is `false`.
+- **`identityClaimFilter`** - Array value of claims to remove from the ID token before storing the cookie session.
+Default is `['aud', 'iss', 'iat', 'exp', 'nonce', 'azp', 'auth_time']`.
 - **`legacySameSiteCookie`** - Set a fallback cookie with no SameSite attribute when `authorizationParams.response_mode` is `form_post`.
 Default is `true`.
 - **`loginPath`** - Relative path to application login.
 Default is `/login`.
 - **`logoutPath`** - Relative path to application logout.
 Default is `/logout`.